 How do I begin?

 Print a client Application form and send to Pedigree International with your annual breeder fee.
 PI will enter your herd prefix, herd name and other information into its database.
+PI does work for approved active clients only.

 How do I register a goat?